 It was the first time, I traveled alone in the night in public transport.
 From Colombo to another border of the country across the island, with experimenting the boundaries of fear and risk.
 Yet it’s the most amazing weekend I have ever had in my life spending three days at the east coast.
 I have traveled 8 long hours sitting next to a Muslim man in a bus being the only woman throughout the journey to my first destination beautiful Batticaloa.

-I was advised to take a friend thousand times, when I tell my family that I’m planning this trip, “It’s not safe to walk alone,” or, “You might get raped,” as they pass on mythologies of danger like old consorts tales, stir up the fire of fear.
+I was advised to take a friend thousand times, when I tell my family that I’m planning this trip, “It’s not safe to walk alone,” or, “You might get raped,” as they pass on mythologies of danger like old tales, stir up the fire of fear.

 Let’s be clear: “men” are not that dangerous.

 The Batticaloa fort was built by the Portuguese in 1628 and was the first to be captured by the Dutch (18 May 1638).
-It is one of the most picturesque of the forts of Sri Lanka, it’s situated in an island, yet still in good condition.
-Few of government offices are located there inside the fort now.
+It is one of the most picturesque of the forts of Sri Lanka, it’s situated on an island, yet still in good condition.
+Few government offices are located there inside the fort now.

-After having Lunch I rode to the light house of Batticaloa, which was facing the blue lagoon in one border of the town.
-It was a tiring ride around the lagoon to get there and unfortunately tourists are not allowed to climb up the light house.
+After having Lunch I rode to the lighthouse of Batticaloa, which was facing the blue lagoon in one border of the town.
+It was a tiring ride around the lagoon to get there and unfortunately, tourists are not allowed to climb up the lighthouse.
 By resting there for an hour on the windy shore of the eastern coast, I rode back to the home-stay to get my backpack watching the sunset over the lagoon.

 Let’s be clear again; “men” are not that dangerous.